EhtishamAshraf/Ros_Lane_Tracking/README.md

   - calculate the error by finding the difference b/w camera_center and the x position of the
     centroids of both lines
   - calculate the PD controller output based on the proportional, and derivative terms
-  - Track the lane using PD controller
+  - track the lane using PD controller
 ### Formula for Desired Center

 The desired center is calculated as the midpoint between the yellow and white lines.
 The formula is: